zbalkan/osq-ext-bin/README.md

 ## 2 Applying Filters

-By default, PolyLogyx client is designed to capture the system events in real time over a wide variety of system activities and make that telemetry available via the flexible SQL syntax of osquery.
+By default, EclecticIQ client is designed to capture the system events in real time over a wide variety of system activities and make that telemetry available via the flexible SQL syntax of osquery.
 Given the most of the system activity may be benign, and can cause additional burden of skimming thru a larger volume of data while searching for incidents of interest, we provide a way of filtering the events on most tables.

 # 2.1 Types of Filters

-Using filters, you can configure the PolyLogyx client to capture only data relevant to you.
+Using filters, you can configure the EclecticIQ client to capture only data relevant to you.
 You can choose to include relevant data and exclude non-meaningful data.
 In effect you can define these type of filters:
 - Include filters to receive information about events matching the specified filtering criteria.
 - Exclude filters to ignore information about events matching the specified filtering criteria.